 Development Environment

-The development environment requires an Apache Flink cluster, Apache Kafka cluster and gRPC Server.
+The development environment has an Apache Flink cluster, Apache Kafka cluster and gRPC Server.
+The gRPC server will be used in Part 4 to 6.
 For Flink, we can use either an embedded cluster or a local cluster while Docker Compose is used for the rest.
 The source of this post can be found in this GitHub repository.

 To set up a local Flink cluster, we should download a supported Flink release (e.g. 1.16.3, 1.17.2 or 1.18.1) - we use Flink 1.18.1 with Apache Beam 2.57.0 in this series.
 Once downloaded, we need to update the Flink configuration file, for example, to enable the Flink UI and to make the Flink binaries to be executable.
 The steps can be found below.